JRasmusBm/git-workshop/03_what_is_a_branch.md

 ```

 So main is just another name for a hash!
 This is one of the main takeaways
-that I want to give everybody in this workshop.
+that in this workshop.
 Except as handy aliases,
 branches have absolutely no meaning in the git object model.

 HEAD does actually not have to point to a branch, it can also point to a commit